 Expat Info Desk currently has two city guides available for Australia; a guide to living in Sydney and a guide to moving to Melbourne.
 These exhaustive guides contain everything you need to know about relocating to these Australian cities and will assist you to:

-Unlike a book, the guides are regularly reviewed and updated in order to ensure that the information is accurate and reliable and because the guides are written by real expats who live and work in Sydney and Melbourne, you can be assured that you are accessing the information that you need as written by people who really are in the know.
+Unlike a book, the guides are regularly reviewed and updated to ensure that the information is accurate and reliable.
+Because the guides are written by real expats who live and work in Sydney and Melbourne, you can be assured that you are accessing the information you need as written by people who really are in the know.